seduerr91/eval-suite/README.md

 # Clinical Note Evaluation Suite

-This project provides a comprehensive suite for evaluating AI-generated clinical SOAP notes.
+This project provides a comprehensive suite for evaluating AI-generated clinical SOAP notes, which are structured medical documents used by healthcare providers to record patient information in a clear and organized manner.
 It leverages `deepeval` to assess the quality of generated notes against a ground-truth dataset, providing a robust framework for ensuring clinical accuracy and safety.

+## SOAP Note Structure

+- **Subjective**: The patient's symptoms, complaints, and concerns.
+- **Objective**: The physical examination findings and medical history.
+- **Assessment**: The diagnosis and treatment plan.
+- **Plan**: The treatment plan.

 ## Key Features